Innovation at Loyola University Maryland

 A center dedicated to supporting student and Baltimore innovation

-In 2018 Loyola launched the Center for Innovation & Entrepreneurship (CI&E) to nurture student innovators and make an impact in the Baltimore community through education, hands-on experiences, creative experimentation, and launching startups.
-The mission of the CI&E is to engage Loyola in innovation and entrepreneurship and to cultivate ties with Baltimore’s burgeoning startup community.
+In 2018 Loyola launched the Center for Innovation & Entrepreneurship (CI&E)—now named the Nick and Susie Simon Center for Innovation & Entrepreneurship—to nurture student innovators and make an impact in the Baltimore community through education, hands-on experiences, creative experimentation, and launching startups.
+The mission of the Simon Center is to engage Loyola in innovation and entrepreneurship and to cultivate ties with Baltimore’s burgeoning startup community.

 Curriculum designed by expert faculty with industry experience